 “Learn everything you can, anytime you can, from anyone you can; there will always come a time when you will be grateful you did.”Sarah Caldwell

-Since it takes lots of time, effort, and persistence to learn a new language, therefore, It is always advisable to study a foreign language that has more career scope and demand.
+It takes lots of time, effort, and persistence to learn a new language.
+Therefore, It is always advisable to study a foreign language that has more career scope and demand.
 Here are some essential pointers to consider.

 Most Widely Spoken Foreign Languages